Extend your Filing Deadline to October 15th

 For Individuals and Families

-Step 1: Provide the personal data the IRS requires for you to file a tax extension.
+Provide the personal data the IRS requires for you to file an extension.
 This includes your name, address, Social Security Number (SSN), and the same information for your spouse if you are married and filing jointly.
-W-2’s, 1099s, prior year tax returns, and all of those complicated tax forms are not required!
-All of your information is kept secure and not shared with anyone but the IRS, period.
+W-2’s, 1099s, prior year tax returns, and all of those complicated tax forms are not required and the IRS doesn't even ask you for a reason!
+All of your information is kept safe and secure and not shared with anyone but the IRS, period.

-Step 3: Once you submit your tax extension with FileLater, we will electronically Form 4868 to the IRS for approval.
+Once you submit with FileLater, we will electronically transmit Form 4868 to the IRS for approval.
 FileLater is an authorized IRS e-file provider which means that your data, and our transmission to the IRS, is safe and secure… so you have nothing to worry about.

-That’s all it takes.
-In a couple of days when we hear back from the IRS, we'll send you an email notifying you that your extension was approved by the IRS.
-If for any reason your tax extension is rejected, we’ll tell you why, and you can resubmit for free after making any changes.
+We'll receive notification from the IRS, usually in a matter of minutes, that your extension was approved by the IRS.
+If for any reason your extension is rejected, we’ll tell you why, and you can resubmit for free after making any changes.
 Keep in mind, almost all rejections are caused by a name and Social Security Number not matching IRS records (caused by misspellings, typos, change of name, etc.).
-As long as you submit your information accurately and on time, it should be approved — that’s why the IRS calls it an “Automatic Extension".
+As long as you submit your information accurately and on time, it will be approved — that’s why the IRS calls it an “Automatic Extension".